ukinimod/docker-fundamentals/challenge1/step3.md

-Start a container in detached mode and command sleep infinity
+Start an Ubuntu container in detached mode and command sleep infinity

-Check that the container is running (Hint: docker ps)
+Check that the container is running (Hint: [docker ps](https://docs.docker.com/engine/reference/commandline/ps/))

+Write the name of the container in `/root/containername.txt`